cdiaz45/General/Nextflow-Docker_notes.md

-# Working with docker - ubuntu
+# Setting the permissions for docker - ubuntu

-You need Docker to be working to work your way through the nextflow training exercises.
+You need Docker to work your way through the nextflow training exercises.
 So a few notes beloew regarding accessibility

 ## How to deal with Docker permission denied when trying to connect to the Docker daemon socket